ErpNetDocs/tech/advanced/calculated-attributes/operators/concat.md

 10: CONCAT CONST:Red EXP:20
 20: CONCAT CONST:' ' ATTRIB:Notes
 ```
-OUTPUT: If 'Notes  = Apple', the output will be 'Red Apple'.
+OUTPUT:<br> If 'Notes  = Apple', the output will be 'Red Apple'.